Basil (Ocimum basilicum) is a species of herb that is a member of the Lamiaceae family.

 Without this, the water will become clogged in the soil and will harbor around the roots, leaving your basil at risk of fungal diseases such as root rot.

-When watering your basil, I would suggest placing a drip tray underneath and letting your basil sit in it for around 15-20 minutes after watering before you discard any excess water.
+When watering your basil, I would suggest placing a drip tray underneath and letting it sit in it for around 15-20 minutes before discarding any excess water.

 Inadequate amount of sunlight